ChuckPa/UserCredentialReset/README.md

 # Download and extraction

 1. If you have a Linux or MacOS computer,  the shell script `UserCredentialReset.sh` can be downloaded directly.

+    Direct download on your computer or NAS (at the shell)

+    `wget -O UserCredentialReset.sh https://github.com/ChuckPa/UserCredentialReset/releases/latest/download/UserCredentialReset.sh`

+    This will create UserCredentialReset.sh as the download finishes.
-2. If you have a Windows computer,  you must be very careful not to damage the `.sh` file because Windows 'newline' character is different than Linux.
+3. If you have a Windows computer,  you must be very careful not to damage the `.sh` file because Windows 'newline' character is different than Linux.
-3. If you want the `tar.gz` (compressed tar) or `zip` file,  download appropriately.
+4. If you want the `tar.gz` (compressed tar) or `zip` file,  download appropriately.
-4. Extraction is either:
+5. Extraction is either:
         `tar xf UserCredentialReset.tar.gz`
     -or-
         `unzip UserCredentialReset.zip`

-5. In both cases,  you'll end up with subdirectory `UserCredentialReset-main`.
+6. In both cases,  you'll end up with subdirectory `UserCredentialReset-main`.
-6. You will find `UserCredentialReset.sh` there.
+7. You will find `UserCredentialReset.sh` there.